 Capillary Malformation or Port-Wine Stain

-Capillary malformation or port-wine stain is a red or purple flat area seen on the skin at birth that can form anywhere on the body.
-They can become darker and thicker as a person ages.
+Capillary malformation or port-wine stain is a red or purple flat area on the skin.
+They are present at birth but can become darker and thicker as a person ages.
 In rare cases, port-wine stains can be a sign of a serious neurological disorder.
 Repeated treatments with a laser may lighten large, dark port-wine stains.

 Venous malformation is a collection of veins that can occur anywhere on the body.
-Sometimes these areas can develop swelling and pain, or even bleed.
-Monitoring will be important.
-Treatment can include compression garments, anticoagulation, sclerotherapy, and surgical management.
-Venous malformations sometimes do not cause symptoms until adolescence because growth can be triggered by hormonal changes associated with puberty.
+Sometimes these areas can become swollen or painful or even bleed.
+Monitoring is important.
+Treatment can include compression garments, anticoagulation medication, sclerotherapy (a non-surgical treatment that involves injecting a chemical under ultrasound and X-ray guidance), or surgery.
+Venous malformations may not cause symptoms until adolescence because growth can be triggered by hormonal changes associated with puberty.
 Venous malformations are often lifelong issues that require comprehensive team care.

 Arteriovenous malformations are abnormal connections between arteries and veins.
 They require monitoring and early treatment, as they usually grow throughout a person’s life.